 This makes moderately thick crust for one 14" pizza.
 You will need a stand mixer or arms like Popeye the Sailor.
 You can bake using a pizza pan with perforated bottom, or on a pizza stone.
-Preheat the oven to 425°.
-If using a pizza stone, start preheating as soon as the dough is mixed.
+Preheat the oven to 400°.
+If using a pizza stone, preheat to 450° and start preheating as soon as the dough is mixed.

 - 3/4 cup water

 - 1 tsp sugar (a bit more if you like a slightly sweet crust)